11/7/2024

 John Whittle

 I think it's also interesting to note, like you said, we started really focusing on SASE a year ago.
 Like Ken said, we've been building the solution for some time, of course.
-A year ago at the November 23 earnings call right around that, we broke out those two other pillars, SASE and SecOps, externally and also internally to focus on those pillars.
+A year ago at the November 23 earnings call, right around that, We broke out those two other pillars, SASE and SecOps, you know, externally and also internally to focus on those pillars.
 And you've seen really nice growth when we focus on solutions like that over the past year.
 It's only been a year.
-And I think it's a little analogous when you think about kind of affording that ability to execute.
-If you look at SD-WAN, which we started to really focus on in 2018, and now we've risen to be the leader in the Garden Magic Quadrant, it steadily grew over time.
+And I think it's a little analogous when you think about kind of Fortinet's ability to execute.
+If you look at SD-WAN, which we started to really focus on in 2018, and now we've risen to be the leader in the garden magic quadrant. it steadily grew over time.
 And so I think that those past results delivered around SD-WAN are illustrative of what Fortinet can do when they focus on things.
 And we've really been focused on SASE and SecOps for that year.
 And so I think we've had really good results over the course of that year in a very short period of time and a lot more focus to come going forward.

 speaker